qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

 * :guilabel:`Separate fields for start and event duration`: features are rendered if the range defined by their :guilabel:`Start field` and :guilabel:`Event duration field` values overlaps the map canvas temporal.
-* :guilabel:`Sart and end date/time from expressions`: features are rendered if the time range specified by the fields :guilabel:`Start expression` and :guilabel:`End expression` overlaps the map canvas temporal.
+* :guilabel:`Start and end date/time from expressions`: features are rendered if the time range specified by the fields :guilabel:`Start expression` and :guilabel:`End expression` overlaps the map canvas temporal.
 * :guilabel:`Redraw layer only`: the layer is redrawn at each new animation